-More than 5 million people have taken part in their personal genetic testing journey through 23andMe.
+23andMe has more than 5 million customers worldwide.
 Our Health + Ancestry Service allows individuals to acquire this information from the privacy of their own homes, without medical requisition.

 Nearly 30% of consumers who undergo direct-to-consumer (DTC) genetic testing choose to share their reports with healthcare providers to inform conversations about their health.1,2,3 Our Healthcare Professionals community was created to help U.S. providers and their patients navigate genetics together in order to make important informed decisions about prevention, treatment and healthy living.